pyodide/pyodide-blog/content/posts/pyodide-react-pandas-matplotlib-scikit.md

 ## Conclusion

 It was exciting to see the potential of Pyodide while building this app.
 An app like this can help analysts and domain experts, who may not be proficient in programming, to build data pipelines.
-Since all the code is run in the browser, they also would not need to worry about installing any software or configuring a python backend.
+Since all the code is run in the browser, they also would not need to worry about installing any software or configuring a Python backend.

 -- [Raul Andrial](https://randr000.github.io/portfolio-resume/tech)